arkency/posts/posts/2013-01-09-rails-api-my-approach.md

 ## Naming

 First, I have a problem with the naming around API.
-I belive we use invalid nomenclature to describe our intentions.
+I believe we use invalid nomenclature to describe our intentions.
 Let's think about it for a moment.
-Imaging we have a `Customer` object and we need to keep it somewhere between the restarts of our application (not necessarily Rails application).
+Imagine we have a `Customer` object and we need to keep it somewhere between the restarts of our application (not necessarily Rails application).
 So what do we do ?
 We use serialization to store it in a file.
 May it be binary format, JSON, XML or YAML: